DataFire/Integrations/integrations/generated/azure_devtestlabs_dtl/README.md

   * principalId `string`: The principal id of resource identity.
   * tenantId `string`: The tenant identifier of resource.
   * type `string`: Managed identity.

+### ImportLabVirtualMachineRequest
+* ImportLabVirtualMachineRequest `object`: This represents the payload required to import a virtual machine from a different lab into the current one
+  * destinationVirtualMachineName `string`: The name of the virtual machine in the destination lab
+  * sourceVirtualMachineResourceId `string`: The full resource ID of the virtual machine to be imported.

 ### InboundNatRule
 * InboundNatRule `object`: A rule for NAT - exposing a VM's port (backendPort) on the public IP address using a load balancer.